c0d-0x/Cruxpass-Password-manager/README.md

 This project is currently under development.
 Future plans include:

-- Encryption of stored passwords
-- Support for multiple password databases
+- Support for multiple password databases [-]
-- Integration with other password management tools
+- Integration with other password management tools [-]
+- integration with sqllight for password storage
+- copy password to clipboad and autofills